 Tips and notes

 Titles are stable but office-holders are not — elections, appointments, and successions change the named person constantly, so this reference deliberately lists titles and systems rather than individuals.
-For diplomatic correspondence, always confirm the current incumbent and their preferred style against the country’s official government website.
+For diplomatic correspondence, formal publications, or legal documents, always confirm the current incumbent and their preferred style against the country’s official government website.